 The GMAT (Graduate Management Admission Test) Focus Edition is a 2-hour and 15-minute standardized exam designed to predict how test takers will perform academically in MBA (Masters in Business Administration) programs.
 GMAT scores are used by graduate business schools to make admission decisions.Take the GMAT Mini Quiz Now!(opens in a new tab)

-The GMAT seeks to measure four broad skill areas: analytical writing, quantitative reasoning, verbal reasoning, and integrated reasoning (which embraces analytical, quantitative, and verbal reasoning).
-The exam gauges these skills through four discrete components, presented in the order listed here:
+The GMAT Focus Edition seeks to measure three broad skill areas: quantitative reasoning, verbal reasoning and data insights (which embraces data insights, quantitative, and verbal reasoning).
+The exam gauges these skills through three discrete components, presented in the order listed here:

-- a 62-minute Quantitative section (37 multiple-choice questions)
+- 45-minute Quantitative Reasoning section (21 multiple-choice questions)

-For each of the four exam sections, a separate scaled score and percentile rank are awarded.
-A combined Quantitative/Verbal score (called a Total score) and corresponding percentile rank are also awarded.
+A combined Quantitative/Verbal/Data Insights score (called a Total score) and corresponding percentile rank are awarded.
 The GMAT is not a pass/fail test.

-The GRE (Graduate Record Examinations) is a 3 3/4-hour standardized exam for students who are looking to pursue a master’s degree, MBA degree or specialized master’s in business.
+The Shorter GRE (Graduate Record Examinations) General Test is a 2-hour standardized exam for students who are looking to pursue a master’s degree, MBA degree or specialized master’s in business.
 Like the GMAT, GRE scores are utilized by graduate programs for admission decisions.

-The GRE measures three skill areas: quantitative reasoning, verbal reasoning and analytical writing.
+The Shorter GRE General Test measures three skill areas: quantitative reasoning, verbal reasoning and analytical writing.

 GMAT and GRE Waivers

 MBA applicants are required to take the GMAT or the GRE exam.
 The Providence College MBA Program will waive the GMAT or GRE requirement for admission consideration if the applicant proves to the satisfaction of the MBA Program, at least one of the following: